J&J Medical Connect

 References

-1 Long M, Allegretti JR, Danese S. Efficacy and safety of subcutaneous guselkumab induction therapy in patients with ulcerative colitis: results through week 24 from the phase 3 ASTRO study.
-Abstract presented at: Congress of DDW; 3-6 May 2025; San Diego, California.
+1 Long M, Allegretti JR, Danese S, et al. Efficacy and safety of subcutaneous guselkumab induction therapy in patients with ulcerative colitis: results through week 24 from the phase 3 ASTRO study.
+Abstract presented at: Congress of DDW; May 3-6, 2025; San Diego, CA.

 2 Danese S, Peyrin-Biroulet L, Long M, et al. Effect of guselkumab subcutaneous induction and maintenance on bowel urgency and abdominal pain as measured by the UC-PRO/SS in participants with moderately to severely active ulcerative colitis: results from the phase 3 ASTRO study.
 Abstract presented at: 33rd United European Gastroenterology Week; October 4-7, 2025; Berlin, Germany.